 Automatically Associate New Nodes Specifies whether a new node is automatically associated with the cluster endpoint.
 Load Balancing Policy The policy for scheduling read requests among multiple read-only nodes if read/write splitting is enabled.
 The default value is Load-based Automatic Scheduling and cannot be changed.
 Consistency Level

-- If you set Read/write Mode to Read Only, the default consistency level is Eventual Consistency and cannot be changed.
+- If you set Read/write Mode to Read Only, the default consistency level is Eventual Consistency (Weak) and cannot be changed.

 - Click OK.